-- We used version 1.01 of the groundwater availability model for the Yegua-Jackson Aquifer.
-See Deeds and others (2010) for assumptions and limitations of the groundwater availability model. - This groundwater availability model includes five layers which represent the outcrop section for the Yegua-Jackson Aquifer and younger overlying units (Layer 1), the upper portion of the Jackson Group (Layer 2), the lower portion of the Jackson Group (Layer 3), the upper portion of the Yegua Group (Layer 4), and the lower portion of the Yegua Group (Layer 5). - An overall water budget for the District was determined for the Yegua-Jackson Aquifer (Layer 1 through Layer 5 collectively for the portions of the model that represent the Yegua Jackson Aquifer). - The model was run with MODFLOW-2000 (Harbaugh and others, 2000).

-Gulf Coast Aquifer (northern portion)

-- We used version 2.01 of the groundwater availability model for the northern portion of the Gulf Coast Aquifer for this analysis.
-See Kasmarek and Robinson (2004) for assumptions and limitations of the model. - The model has four layers which represent the Chicot Aquifer (Layer 1, the Evangeline Aquifer (Layer 2), the Burkeville confining unit (Layer 3), and the Jasper Aquifer and parts of the Catahoula Formation in direct hydrologic communication with the Jasper Aquifer (Layer 4). - Water budgets for the district were determined collectively for the Gulf Coast Aquifer (Layers 1 through 4). - The model was run with MODFLOW-96 (Harbaugh and MacDonald, 1996). - We also used version 1.01 of the groundwater availability model for the Yegua-Jackson Aquifer, run with MODFLOW-2000 (Harbaugh and others, 2000), to investigate groundwater flows from the Catahoula Formation portion of the Gulf Coast Aquifer into underlying formations.
+• We used version 1.01 of the groundwater availability model for the Yegua-Jackson Aquifer.
 See Deeds and others (2010) for assumptions and limitations of the groundwater availability model.
+GAM Run 14-005: Brazos Valley Groundwater Conservation District Management Plan March 26, 2014 Page 6 of 19

+- This groundwater availability model includes five layers which represent the outcrop of the Yegua-Jackson Aquifer and younger overlying units-the Catahoula Formation (Layer 1), the upper portion of the Jackson Group (Layer 2), the lower portion of the Jackson Group (Layer 3), the upper portion of the Yegua Group (Layer 4), and the lower portion of the Yegua Group (Layer 5). - An overall water budget for the district was determined for the Yegua-Jackson Aquifer (Layer 1 through Layer 5, collectively, for the portions of the model that represent the Yegua-Jackson Aquifer).
+In separate water budget calculations we calculated groundwater flow between the Catahoula Formation and the underlying Yegua-Jackson Aquifer. - The model was run with MODFLOW-2000 (Harbaugh and others, 2000).

+Gulf Coast Aquifer System

+- We used version 3.01 of the groundwater availability model for the northern portion of the Gulf Coast Aquifer System for this analysis.
+See Kasmarek (2013) for assumptions and limitations of the model. - The model has four layers which represent the Chicot Aquifer (Layer 1), the Evangeline Aquifer (Layer 2), the Burkeville Confining Unit (Layer 3), and the Jasper Aquifer and parts of the Catahoula Formation in direct hydrologic communication with the Jasper Aquifer (Layer 4). - Water budgets for the district were determined for the Gulf Coast Aquifer System (Layers 1 through 4). - The model was run with MODFLOW-2000 (Harbaugh and others, 2000).